 Sec.
-38-71.
-Same-Pretreatment authority outside of city.
+38-70.
+Same-Pretreatment authority outside of City.

-In order to achieve and maintain compliance with the Clean Water Act, federal pretreatment standards and requirements, state regulations, sewage grant conditions, and WWTP discharge permit requirements, the city, as manager/operator of the Persigo wastewater treatment plant, must possess and demonstrate a clear legal right to require compliance with pretreatment standards and requirements by any industrial user of the WWTW located outside of the city's territorial jurisdiction.
-To that end all governmental sewage connectors, including sanitation districts and the county, have been requested to adopt, and have adopted, by resolution, a regulatory pretreatment program either parallel to Ordinance No. 2169 or incorporating the provisions of Ordinance No. 2169, and requiring industrial users to comply with the city pretreatment program.
+(a) In order to achieve and maintain compliance with the Clean Water Act, federal pretreatment standards and requirements, state regulations, sewage grant conditions, and WWTP discharge permit requirements, the City, as manager/operator of the Persigo WWTP, must possess and demonstrate a clear legal right to require compliance with pretreatment standards and requirements by any industrial user of the WWTW located outside of the City's territorial jurisdiction.
+To that end all governmental sewage connectors, including sanitation districts and the County, have been requested to adopt, and have adopted, by resolution, a regulatory pretreatment program either parallel to Ordinance No. 2169 or incorporating the provisions of Ordinance No. 2169, and requiring industrial users to comply with the City's pretreatment program.

-The connector districts and the county shall also be requested to approve necessary revisions to existing sewer service agreements or joint agreements granting the city the right to administer and physically enforce the connector's pretreatment program on behalf of and as agent for the connector district or county.
-Such supplemental or indirect regulatory authority accorded to the city shall only be used where direct contractual relationships with industrial users through the industrial discharge permit program prove insufficient to ensure compliance with the pretreatment program.
+(b) The connector districts and the County shall also be requested to approve necessary revisions to existing sewer service agreements or joint agreements granting the City the right to administer and physically enforce the connector's pretreatment program on behalf of and as agent for the connector district or County.
+Such supplemental or indirect regulatory authority accorded to the City shall only be used where direct contractual relationships with industrial users through the industrial discharge permit program prove insufficient to ensure compliance with the pretreatment program.